MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 - VNet needs two subnets.
     - For SCOM Managed Instance
     - For SQL Managed Instance
-- The subnet for SQL MI instance will be a delegated (dedicated) subnet and won't be used by the SCOM Managed Instance.
-Name the subnets accordingly to avoid confusion in the future while you create the SQL MI/SCOM Managed Instance.
+- The subnet for SQL Managed Instance instance will be a delegated (dedicated) subnet and won't be used by the SCOM Managed Instance.
+Name the subnets accordingly to avoid confusion in the future while you create the SQL Managed Instance/SCOM Managed Instance.

 **What address range do the two subnets need?**